 Take a Front-Row Dive

 At the station platform, riders load into one of three trains, each with three rows of eight seats.
-The ride experience is slightly different depending on if you are sitting in the front, middle, and last rows.
+The ride experience is slightly different depending on if you are sitting in the front, middle, or last rows.
 For the full effect of a dive coaster's first drop, however, you really should sit in the front row.

 Valravn implements the latest vest-style, over-the-shoulder restraints from B&M that it has used on recent models like GateKeeper, Banshee, and Thunderbird.
 They offer a great deal of comfort but still allow plenty of movement, so riders can fly out of their seats (safely, of course) during the drops and zero-G elements.

 As the train dispatches from the station, it makes a quick 180-degree turn toward the lift hill.
 When riders crest the top of the first hill, they get a great a view of the north side of the park with glimpses of Millennium Force, Top Thrill Dragster, and Rougarou.
 A slow 90-degree carousel turn 223 feet in the air provides a fantastic panoramic view of the rest of the park and Lake Erie beyond.

 Just as I was beginning to get comfortable soaking in the gorgeous views, the train tipped over the edge at a frightening 45-degree angle and left me and my fellow riders dangling helplessly and staring straight down at the ground for a precarious few seconds (that felt like forever).
 This was the prelude to the coaster's signature dive.

 After a satisfying 214-foot, 90-degree freefall, the coaster races through three inversions, a second 90-degree drop (with no hesitation the second time around), and additional maneuvers that deliver great airtime.